mark-lester/otp-geocode-server/README.md

 Then copy your stops.txt file into the current directory.
 It runs on port 8088, hack that to change.

-The program expects HTTP requests, for '/geocoder/geocode?address=XXXX', it returns an XML list of records, e.g.
+The program expects HTTP requests, for '/geocoder/geocode?address=XXXX', it returns an XML list of records,

+e.g.
 /geocoder/goecode?address=dhak

-returns
+might return

 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>
 <geocoderResults>